ilanit1997/FLO/README.md

 # RBD
-The following project files are for the following problems:
+This project files are for the following problems:

 * Facility location with m outliers.